 Italians all around the world have long carried with them heavy cultural stereotypes – this is no different in our capital.
-In particular, for being flamboyant, loud and (potentially) criminal.
+In particular, for flamboyance, noise and (potentially) criminal activities.

-The mafia stereotype is one which has haunted Italian immigrants the world over, and though it certainly unfairly tarnished the vast majority of migrants, there was some criminality among those in Little Italy.
+The mafia stereotype is one that has haunted Italian immigrants the world over, and though it certainly unfairly tarnished the vast majority of migrants, there was some criminality among those in Little Italy.

 Charles ‘Derby’ Sabini was just one of the gang leaders among the Italian migrants in London.
 To this day, it’s a well-known urban legend that all the ice cream vans in London are really a cover for mafioso activities.

-Even as early as the 1850s, the area was associated with crime – Dickens’ Artful Dodger even took Oliver Twist to visit Fagan, who lived on Roseberry Avenue that runs from Holborn to Clerkenwell.
+Even as early as the 1850s, the area was associated with crime – Dickens’ Artful Dodger took Oliver Twist to visit Fagan, who lived on Roseberry Avenue that runs from Holborn to Clerkenwell.

 London’s Political Ties

-It was certainly a colourful cast of characters coming from Italy to London at this time, and perhaps the most famous was Giuseppe Mazzini, a key figure in the fight to unify Italy in the mid-19th century.
+A colourful cast of characters emigrated from Italy to London at this time, perhaps the most famous being Giuseppe Mazzini, a key figure in the fight to unify Italy in the mid-19th century.

 The Genoan was a radical, a proponent of social-democratic republicanism in a nation of fractured city states.
 He would go on to have an extraordinary political influence on major figures like Lloyd George, Gandhi, and David Ben-Gurion.

 He sought refuge as a political exile in London, and a blue plaque can be found in Little Italy today, highlighting where he used to live during his years of exile.

-London in the 19th century wasn’t just the centre of the Industrial Revolution and the world’s largest empire – it was also a place of relative political tolerance, and many intellectuals and revolutionaries lived here for some length of time.
+In the 19th century, London wasn’t just the centre of the Industrial Revolution and the world’s largest empire – it was also a place of relative political tolerance, and many intellectuals and revolutionaries lived here.

 Things to do in Little Italy Today

-Much of the Italian influence in Little Italy is less from the original immigrants in the 19th century, but from new arrivals or even those trying to sell a little slice of the Italian lifestyle to Londoners whose appetite for it seems undimmed.
+Much of the Italian influence in Little Italy we see today is less from the original immigrants in the 19th century but from new arrivals and those trying to sell a little slice of the Mediterranean lifestyle to Londoners whose appetite for all things Italian remains undimmed.